lab-v2/ChatGPT_MWP_eval/README.md

 "Equiv": This key holds a list of any additional equivalent expressions that can be used to solve the problem.

+The complete DRAW-1K dataset can be found on:
+[S. Upadhyay, M.-W. Chang, Annotating derivations: A new evaluation strategy and dataset for algebra word problems](URL: http://arxiv.org/abs/1609.07197).

 ## TestResults
 The test results of evaluating ChatGPT's performance on the questions from the DRAW-1K dataset are stored in the "test.json" file.
 This file contains a JSON object with a single key "Answers", which corresponds to an array of objects.
 Each object in this array represents a single math word problem and its corresponding answer provided by ChatGPT.